trite/tabeurator/README.md

 - [ ] Search popup should always be scrolled to top on opening
 - [ ] Popup sometimes takes multiple presses of hotkey to be summoned.
 - [ ] Some websites don't play nicely with the `Ctrl+Space` and/or `Ctrl+Shift+Space` hotkeys.
+- [ ] Sidebar has to be closed and reopened to clear messages that are no longer needed.
+Technically search window only gets this by virtue of being built up from scratch each time.
+Cause is lack of using `removeMessages` function in both components.

 ## Maybe

 - [ ] Jump to X tabs ago via shortcut (limited by the MRV list length, only available if MRV is enabled)
-- [ ] Add sidebar version that doesn't need to be popped up with a hotkey (or maybe then the hotkey controls opening/closing the sidebar?)